SolidQIT/ABI-Solution/README.md

 - Slowly Changing Dimension Type 2

 #### Extract Phase
 In this first phase you will extract the data needed for loading the Data Warehouse into the Staging database.
 No complex transformation will happen here, since the main goal of this phase is to transfer as quickly as possible that source data into the staging area.
-The pattern that will be used to load such staging area will the the *Full Load*.
+The pattern that will be used to load such staging area will be the *Full Load*.

 The data to be loaded in the Staging area is exposed by the views mentioned before.
 All you have to do right now, for each view, is to